Upper Marlboro, Maryland

-Upper Marlboro, officially the Town of Upper Marlboro, is the seat of Prince George's County, Maryland.
-As of the 2020 census, the population was 652. although Greater Upper Marlboro is many times larger.
+Upper Marlboro, officially the Town of Upper Marlboro, is a town in and the county seat of Prince George's County, Maryland, United States.
+As of the 2020 census, the population within the town limits was 652, although Greater Upper Marlboro, which covers a large area outside the town limits, is many times larger.

 Etymology

-Upper Marlboro was established in 1706 as "Marlborough Town", after John Churchill, 1st Duke of Marlborough.
+Upper Marlboro was established in 1706 as "Marlborough Town", after John Churchill, 1st Duke of Marlborough, whose heraldic arms is depicted on town insignia.
 In 1744, the town was renamed to "Upper Marlborough".
 In the late 19th century, the town's name changed from Upper Marlborough to Upper Marlboro.
 The name change is linked to a postal clerk who felt that the last three letters, "ugh", did not properly fit on the rubber stamps being used at the time.
-By 1893, postal guides were referring to the town as Upper Marlboro and the name stuck, despite a proposed ballot to have it changed back in 1968.
+By 1893, postal guides were referring to the town as Upper Marlboro, though it took several more decades for the new spelling to become widely accepted among residents.
+Even as late as 1925, the old spelling still saw widespread unofficial usage.
+Despite a proposed ballot to have it formally changed back in 1968, the new name stuck, and by 1971, the old spelling, while not completely vanquished, had become severely deprecated.